Federal judge grants motion to suppress firearm found in vehicle finding law enforcement violated client's Fourth Amendment rights

 Federal jury acquits client of 21 out of 22 counts in complex conspiracy, bank & wire fraud, and aggravated identity theft case despite testimony of two cooperating witnesses.

-US Court of Appeals for the Fourth Circuit rules in our client's favor deciding that Hobbs Act Robbery DOES NOT qualify as a "crime of violence" to trigger career offender enhancement under the current federal sentencing guidelines.
+US Court of Appeals for the Fourth Circuit rules in our client's favor deciding that Hobbs Act Robbery did not qualify as a "crime of violence" to trigger career offender enhancement under the applicable federal sentencing guidelines.

 United States v.
 Richard Green